 Closely linked to the company car benefit-in-kind changes, there is an increasing demand for electric and plug-in electric company cars from employees.

 - How do we reimburse the employee for business mileage?

-How do we need to support employees charging vehicles?
-What capacity does the employee have to charge the vehicle at home or at their normal place of work?
+- What capacity does the employee have to charge the vehicle at home or their usual place of work?